py5coding/py5book/tutorials/rotating_cube.md

 portal
 ```

 You should see a clean and smooth animation.
 If you are running this through mybinder, the animation quality will be dependent on your having a good internet connection and a well behaved server.
 If it seems jumpy, try adjusting the quality or the scale.
 You can also try using the `throttle_frame_rate` parameter to lower the sketch portal's frame to below the Sketch's frame rate.
-See the documenation for more information.
+See the documentation for more information.

 +++